SeleniumHQ/www.seleniumhq.org/src/main/rst/04_selenese_commands.rst

 Most testers will export the test script into a programming language file that uses the Selenium-RC API (see the Selenium-IDE chapter).
-However, some organizations prefer to run their scripts from Selenium-IDE whenever possible (such as when they have many junior-level people running tests for them, or when programming skills are lacking).
+However, some organizations prefer to run their scripts from Selenium-IDE whenever possible (for instance, when they have many junior-level people running tests for them, or when programming skills are lacking).
 If this is your case, consider a JavaScript snippet or the goto_sel_ide.js extension.